 Staff develops projections each year for each type of revenue the Agency receives.
 These projections are basedon knowledge of some factors and assumptions about others.
 For example, the Agency could be notified that it will receive a \$1 million reimbursement grant for a capital project.
 The capital project is scheduled to last from May in one year until September one year later.
 As a result of the construction schedule, this project will cross three fiscal years.
 As a result of the construction schedule, this project will cross three fiscal years.
-As a result of the construction schedule, the project will construction schedule must be set so that reimbursement dates for grant revenues may be determined and revenue budgeted as accurately as possible in each fiscal year.
+Before revenue projections can be finalized for each fiscal year, the project construction (expense) schedule must be set so that reimbursement dates for grant revenues may be determined and revenue budgeted as accurately as possible in each fiscal year.